Don Quixote of La Mancha: 400th Anniversary Edition

 The commemorative Restless Classics edition, published on the four-hundredth anniversary of its full release, features John Ormsby’s canonical English translation, illustrations by award-winning Mexican artist Eko, and an insightful, thought-provoking introduction and online video lectures by Ilan Stavans, one of the foremost public intellectuals today.
 Don Quixote, Stavans writes, is “not only a novel but a manual of life.
 You’ll find in it anything you need, from lessons on how to speak and eat and love to an exhortation of a disciplined, focused life, an argument against censorship, and a call to make lasting friends, which, in Cervantes’s words, is ‘what makes bearable our long journey from birth to death’."

 About Restless Classics

 We all have “the list”: those classic books that we have the best intentions of reading, but which, after graduating from school, become less urgent priorities.
 We've set out to address this problem with Restless Classics—a series of beautifully packaged, newly introduced and illustrated great books from the past that still speak to our time, our place, and, especially, our restlessness.
 In addition to their original artwork and fresh introductions, each Restless Classic brings the classroom experience to the reader with linked online teaching videos.

 Access the Videos

 The Restless Classics edition of Don Quixote comes with a corresponding series of teaching videos led by Ilan Stavans.
-Once you have the book in hand, you'll see a set of instructions on the first page, which will direct you to look for a symbol that appears eight times throughout the book, signaling a corresponding video.
+Once you have the book in hand, you'll see a set of instructions on the first page, which will direct you to look for a symbol that appears four times throughout the book, signaling a corresponding video.
 Go to www.restlessbooks.com/quixote for video access.